 Kylo Ren: Lava Beds National Monument

 Since this angry young man was responsible for his father’s demise in The Force Awakens, he might be tempted to go underground for a while—and he’s in luck.
-The Shasta Cascade’s Lava Beds National Monument is home to 700 caves, shaped when volcanic lava cooled into eerie tubes; the caves provided hiding places during the Modoc War of 1872-3 and offer cool, secluded exploring today.
+The Shasta Cascade’s Lava Beds National Monument is home to 700 caves, shaped when volcanic lava cooled into eerie tubes; the caves provided hideouts during the Modoc War of 1872-3 and offer cool, secluded exploring today.

 Boba Fett: Winchester Mystery House